realiotech/realio-network-docs/docs/01-intro.md

 - Setup a full Realio Network node
 - Run a Realio Network validator earning block rewards while securing the chain
 - Testnet information
+- Developer information
-- Mainnet information coming Q4 2022
+- Mainnet coming Q1 2023

 To get started, use the navigation bar on the left to move through the pages.